Onion

 Transfer the onion pakora to the serving dish.

-Serve onion pakora hot with a cup of tea or coffee_You can also serve them red or green chutney or sprinkle some chaat masala.
+Serve onion pakora hot with a cup of tea or coffee_You can also serve them with red or green chutney or sprinkle some chaat masala.

 Onion